Try the king of e-liquids

-If you’ve read through our guides, then at this point you should have a clear idea on what e-liquids are, and whether you want a shortfill e-liquid or a nic salt.
+If you’ve read through our e-liquid guides, then at this point you should have a clear idea on what e-liquids are, and whether you want a shortfill e-liquid or a nic salt.
 That’s all well and good, but you’re probably left asking: how do you actually vape them, what is sub-ohm vaping, and how is it different from mouth-to-lung vaping?

-Whether you charge it by inhaling, or with a button press, a small heating element (typically a coil) heats up inside the device.
+Whether you charge it by inhaling, or with a button press, a small heating element (typically a coil) heats up inside the vape device.
 This will range in heat anywhere from 100 and 250C, “atomising” the vape liquid inside and turning it into those big clouds you know and love to chase.

 Back to the topic at hand then: sub-ohm vaping.
 Before we get into the practical effect of using a sub-ohm vape device, we’re going to have a mini science lesson.
 We’ll keep it brief, but feel free to skip ahead to the next section if science makes your skin crawl!